SCORM is dead – what are the alternatives to SCORM?

 There is a common misconception that a learning course must be SCORM compliant in order to be hosted on a learning management system.
 When a course is built with a flexible authoring tool within an LMS, it is not necessary to make it compliant with a set of standards like SCORM or xAPI unless you want it to be quickly transferrable to other LMSs.

-Our LMS packages allow you to build your courses within the LMS directly.
-This means that you don’t need to create it within a separate authoring tool, nor export it into a format like SCORM.
+The learning management systems we develop allows you to build your courses within the LMS directly.
+This means that you don’t need to create it within a separate authoring tool, nor package it into a format like SCORM.
 Therefore if you don’t need to move the course out of the LMS, making it compliant with a set of standards like SCORM is unnecessary (and expensive).

 Furthermore, if you move away from these outdated standards, your content can flourish with new and innovative approaches to online learning (outside of the boundaries of SCORM).

-xAPI: a better alternative if you must use a standard
+xAPI: a better SCORM alternative if you must use a standard

 If you do need to work within a protocol, it is a good idea to consider the alternatives to SCORM.
 The recognised heir to SCORM is known as xAPI (sometimes referred to as Tin Can or Experience API).
 It is a set of standards which performs the same tracking and transferability functions as SCORM, but can be applied in a much more sophisticated way.